-The fishing in Jackson Hole and the surrounding area is some of the best in the country.
-There are options for beginners to expert anglers, fishing in all 4 seasons, hike-in fishing and drift boat fishing options, and rivers that offer everything from beautiful native cutthroat trout to trophy sized rainbow and brown trout.
-The one unifying theme of our rivers is a beautiful backdrop and wildlife wherever you look.
-We practice catch-and-release fishing to ensure that these special rivers remain fertile for centuries to come and believe in minimizing our impact on the natural and scenic beauty of all the places we visit.
-Contact Us to book the perfect trip for you!
+Below are just some of the waters we fish.
+The fly fishing around Jackson Hole is some of the best in the country.
+There are options for all ability levels, fishing in all 4 seasons, and a multitude of great rivers and lakes nearby.
+The one unifying theme of our waters is a beautiful backdrop wherever you look.
+We practice catch-and-release fishing and use barbless hooks to ensure that these special rivers remain fertile for generations to come and to minimize our impact on the places we visit.

 Another off the beaten path fly fishing experience.
 This meandering river bends through miles of pastureland in Star Valley, Wyoming, about an hour away from Jackson.
 There are many stretches of this river to float, and few who float it.
 You can expect to have numerous encounters with Snake River fine spotted cutthroat trout on the Salt River (the same subspecies of cutthroat trout that inhabit the Snake River) as both rivers empty into Palisades Reservoir close to each other.
 The river bottom here contains more silt than other, higher gradient rivers in the area and because of this, the insect hatches can be different.
 We'll teach you how to match this hatch during a day on the Salt River.
 In the Fall, the brown trout population of the Salt increases dramatically when the resident brown trout are joined by fish migrating up from Palisades Reservoir.
 These fish can be monstrous and are ready to rumble.